ahamez/protox/README.md

 Protox is a native Elixir library to work with Google's Protocol Buffers (version 2 and 3).

-# Conformance

-This library has been tested using the conformance checker provided by Google.
-More information at https://github.com/EasyMile/protox-conformance.
+This library passes all the tests of the conformance checker provided by Google.
+See the Conformance section for more information.

 # Prerequisites